Alphapanther845/fraud-detection-/README.md

 bash
 Copy code
-pip install -r requirements.txt
 Dataset
-Source: The dataset used in this project can be obtained from [Kaggle/other source link here].
+Source: The dataset used in this project can be obtained from  Kaggle
 Description: The dataset contains features such as transaction amount, time, location, and various other factors that are indicative of fraudulent behavior.
 Data Fields:
 TransactionID: Unique identifier for each transaction.